puddly/android-otp-extractor/README.md

                             None)
       -v, --verbose         increases verbosity (default: 0)

 If your phone doesn't store app data in `$ANDROID_DATA/data/`, specify the correct path with the `--data` argument.
 The default action is to print the codes to STDOUT.
-If you want to display them locally in your webbrowser as QR codes or export them as an AndOTP backup file, see the above usage information.
+If you want to display them locally in your webbrowser as QR codes or export them as an AndOTP backup file, use `--show-qr` and `--andotp-backup filename.json`, respectively.